devikamehra/Shade-Melange/README.md

 ShadeMelangeFragment fragment = new ShadeMelangeFragment();

         fragment.with(this)
-                .columns(2)                                            // set the number of columns you wish to have in the grid
+                .columns(2)                                            // gridview columns
-                .setTextColor(Color.RED)                               // set the color of the name of the colours .applyDecoration(DecorationEnum.SIMPLE_GRID_DECORATION) // set the simple recyclerview decoration.
+                .setTextColor(Color.RED)                               // name of the colour textColor .applyDecoration(DecorationEnum.SIMPLE_GRID_DECORATION) // recyclerview item decoration.
+Can be customized.
-                                                                        // You can apply your own customized decoration as well
-                .showRectangularShell(true)                             // Shade Melange is available in circular (by default) and                                                                             // rectangular shell.
+                .showRectangularShell(true)                             // Shape of shell (Circular or Rectangular)
                 .setOnShadeSelectListener(new OnShadeSelectedListener() { // onClickShades Listener
                     @Override
                     public void onShadeSelected(int color, String name) {